 The rings are not distorted, they are fully closed, and they won’t catch on clothing or scratch.

 Perfect ring closure are necessary for a flexible chain that will last without rings opening accidentally.

 - Heirloom Quality

 Welded rings!
 Most chainmaille doesn’t require welded rings.
 The rings won’t open with normal usage.
 If they do, I’ll fix them for you.
 For all designs, rings at the clasps and other stress points are welded.
 For some designs, as needed, all the rings are welded.
 Welded rings are very, very rare for chainmaille, but it takes the jewelry to the highest level.
 It also takes a long time.

 Every piece is carefully inspected to ensure the weaving is correct and the rings are closed perfectly.

-Finished pieces are tumble-polished for a high jewelry-store shine (or better).
+Finished pieces are first cleaned by hand and ultrasonic cleaning, and then they are tumble-polished for a high jewelry-store shine (or better).
 It’s the best polishing!